Markouk Bread started its flatbread business at the Cape Ann Farmers

 throughout the Middle East.
 Most people there use a propane heated saj.

-At one time, all breads were made with a saj over a charcoal fire.
-The
+At one time, all breads were made with a saj over a wood fire.
+The use

-use of the saj brings out the characteristic flavor of the flatbreads
+of the saj brings out the characteristic flavor of the flatbreads that we

-that we produce, unlike modern baking and processing equipment.
-You
+produce, unlike modern baking and processing equipment.
+You will taste

 What is Markouk?